DracoBlue/activitystreams-php/README.md

     // post an activity with that object
     $media_comments_stream->createActivity(array('title' => 'I posted a link!', 'verb' => 'post'), $guest);

+## Updating streams with recreateStream

+If you just want to push the latest version of a stream and don't want to check if the stream already exists or not, you can use the `AsApplication#recreateStream`.

+    // will create or update the public_stream-stream, so that it has only set the name='The Public Stream' property
+    $public_stream = $application->recreateStream('public_stream', array('name' => 'The Public Stream'));

 ## TODO

 * Implement the paper "Feeding Frenzy: Selectively Materializing Users’ Event Feeds" from <http://research.yahoo.com/pub/3203>